 It was another reminder to not to put off exploring, taking photos, documenting all these remnants of the past.
 I realized that I never did take a photo of either of these mail slots.
 I was never in a rush because I never thought the ones on my property were at risk…

-In my case, at some point a panel was added to the door, thus covering the actual mail slot opening.
-But the metal mail slot was kept nevertheless and reattached to the door.
+My apartment’s door is original, from the 1920s, but at some point a panel was added to the front, thus covering the actual mail slot opening.
+The metal mail slot was kept nevertheless and reattached to the door.

-Mail in Lviv is now (and has been for decades) delivered to Soviet-era mailboxes located on the ground level rather than through these prewar door mail slots.
-My slot in particular was a nice daily reminder of a different era when mail was once delivered directly to each home.
+For decades now mail in Lviv has been delivered to Soviet-era mailboxes located on the ground level rather than through these slots.
+But the relic on my door was a nice daily reminder of a different era when mail was delivered directly to each home.